Pineal gland: Blood supply

 Unlike most of the mammalian brain, the pineal gland is not isolated from the body by the blood–brain barrier system; it has profuse blood flow, second only to the kidney, supplied from the choroidal branches of the posterior cerebral artery.

-Nerve supply
+Afferents

-The pineal gland receives a sympathetic innervation from the superior cervical ganglion.
-A parasympathetic innervation from the pterygopalatine and otic ganglia is also present.
-Further, some nerve fibers penetrate into the pineal gland via the pineal stalk (central innervation).
-Also, neurons in the trigeminal ganglion innervate the gland with nerve fibers containing the neuropeptide PACAP.
+The afferent nerve supply of pineal gland is by the nervus conarii which receives postganglionic sympathetic afferents from the superior cervical ganglion, and parasympathetic afferents from the pterygopalatine ganglia and otic ganglia.
+According to research on animals, neurons of the trigeminal ganglion that are involved in pituitary adenylate cyclase-activating peptide neuropeptide signaling project the gland.

+Neural pathway for melatonin production

+The canonical neural pathway regulating pineal melatonin production begins in the eye with the intrinsically photosensitive ganglion cells of the retina which project inhibitory GABAergic efferents to the paraventricular nucleus of hypothalamus via the retinohypothalamic tract.
+The paraventricular nucleus in turn projects to the superior cervical ganglia, which finally projects to the pineal gland.
+Darkness thus leads to disinhibition of the paraventricular nucleus, leading it to activate pineal gland melatonin production by way of the superior cervical ganglia.

 Microanatomy

 The pineal body in humans consists of a lobular parenchyma of pinealocytes surrounded by connective tissue spaces.
 The gland's surface is covered by a pial capsule.

 The pineal gland consists mainly of pinealocytes, but four other cell types have been identified.
 As it is quite cellular (in relation to the cortex and white matter), it may be mistaken for a neoplasm.